pirate/security-growler/README.md

 **To enable or disable alert channels, such as Notifcation Center or Growl:**

-Edit the settings file by using the 'Settings...' dropdown item.
 Change the `LOGGERS` section to suit your needs.

 ```python